Removal and installation of the crankshaft of the ZMZ-406 engine

 Installation is carried out in the reverse order of removal, taking into account the following:

-Tighten the main bearing cap bolts to 100–110 Nm (10–11 kgf m).
+Tighten the bolts of the main bearing caps to a torque of 100–110 Nm (10–11 kgf m).

-Tighten the flywheel mounting bolts to a torque of 72–80 N m (7.2–8.0 kgf m).
-Turn the crankshaft before connecting the connecting rods.
-It should rotate easily, without jamming.
+Tighten the flywheel mounting bolts to a torque of 72–80 Nm (7.2–8.0 kgf m).